Coronavirus (COVID-19): travelling to Northern Ireland from a red list country

 - booking references for managed isolation (hotel quarantine) and testing

-You must provide accurate information and submit the passenger locator form either on arrival, or in the 48 hours prior to your arrival in Northern Ireland (or your first point of entry into the UK/ Republic of Ireland, if not direct into Northern Ireland).
+You must provide accurate information and submit the passenger locator form in the 48 hours prior to your arrival in Northern Ireland (or your first point of entry into the UK/ Republic of Ireland, if not direct into Northern Ireland).

 Providing false or deliberately misleading information when filling out your passenger locator form is an offence.